 Call Us At 757-625-2506 To Start Your Next Project.

-Solid clay pavers are hard-fired in computer-controlled kilns at high temperatures to fuse the clay particles together to create maximum strength.
-This hard-firing creates rich, natural colors that are impervious to ultraviolet radiation, which often causes artificially colored concrete pavers to fade.
-Additionally, the surface of a clay paver is stain-resistant.
+Solid clay pavers are hard-fired at high temperatures in digitally-controlled kilns.
+This hard-firing creates strong bricks with rich, natural colors that are stain-resistant and impervious to ultraviolet radiation, which often causes artificially colored concrete pavers to fade.

 When clay pavers are installed in a flexible paving system, their individual strength is further enhanced by a phenomenon known as interlock.
 Interlock can be achieved using simple tools, inexpensive bedding materials, readily available equipment, and normal high standards of workmanship.
 Professional labor and mortar are not required.